 I’ve done several Caminos (always solo), but my started my first Camino de Santiago from Burgos.
 I chose it as my start point because I had a 25 day limit for walking and found that Burgos was convenient for that timeframe and its public transportation options from Madrid.

-But I really fell in love with Burgos as a destination.
-And on my second Camino, I spent several days there exploring its history.
+But I really fell in love with Burgos as a destination and we think it’s one of the best Spanish cities to visit.
+On my second Camino, I even spent several days there exploring its history.

 Burgos was originally populated in the 9th century.
 During the build-up of Castilla’s power base, development was encouraged and Burgos quickly became a major population center.
 The city is completely stuffed with medieval architecture throughout its pedestrian-friendly city center.
 The historic center of Burgos is perfect for strolling, shopping and soaking up Gothic Spanish atmosphere.

 Burgos is also a well-stocked city with grocery stores, pharmacies, sporting goods stores and other crucial services that help to keep the healthy pilgrim well supplied.

 Top Things to do in Burgos

 Yes, yes…you are in a hurry to start your Camino at Burgos.
 Or perhaps in you are just passing through from elsewhere on the Frances.
 But it’s worth spending a day in the city to explore it’s historic and anthropological charms.
 Here are a few top spots: